Create an Enchanted Fish using an embossing method on aluminum. So what do you think I made this out of? Well, how about disposable cookie sheets?

 Aleene’s Metal Glue

 Black Krylon Spray Paint

 * The Enchanted Fish Pattern is a one of my premium patterns.
-Sign up below for my Free Monthly Newsletter to have access to your free download!
+Sign up for Free Email updates of the Sitcom to have access to your free download!

 Begin by cutting the raised edges off the cookie sheet so that you have one large flat piece.
 Use the knitting needle to score 1/4 inch around all four sides.
 Clip the corners, and fold the metal back along the score line (this will create a smooth even edge for your picture).